 The restraint coordinator role is delegated to the clinical manager.
 The service has a policy of maintaining a restraint-free environment with principles included as part of the education and training plan.
-The service managers described the intended use of the least restrictive practices, with implementation of de-escalation and alternative interventions used.
+The policy includes assessment, monitoring evaluation and approval processes.
+There is an organisation restraint approval committee and a site-specific restraint committee which will commence on opening.